 D. Non-residential construction that is elevated, but not flood-proofed (i.e., the foundation is not at least one foot above the 100-year flood elevation) shall also comply with the standards set forth in CDC 27.080.
 (Ord.
 1522, 2005)

 Comment: Not applicable.
 There is no foundation or fixed floor level.
 The dock and ramp will float and will rise with the water level.
-The tethering system will ensure that they cannot break free and damage downstream property.

 28.030 APPLICABILITY